Operations with tasks

 targetId: "2.1", // ID of the target task

-reverse: true // the task will be placed before the target one
+reverse: true // place the task before the target one

 });